gknoetze36-source/workshop-system/legal_documents/02-Privacy-Policy.md

 The Service is not directed at children.
 We do not knowingly collect personal information from children without the consent of a competent person, as required by POPIA.

 ## 14. Complaints
-You may lodge a complaint with us at [Privacy Email] or with the Information Regulator of South Africa:
+You may lodge a complaint with us at info@vantaautomations.co.za or with the Information Regulator of South Africa:
 JD House, 27 Stiemens Street, Braamfontein, Johannesburg | complaints.IR@justice.gov.za | www.justice.gov.za/inforeg/

 ## 15. Changes to this Policy
 We may update this Policy from time to time.
 Material changes will be notified by in-app notice and, where we hold a valid email address for the Account, by email, before taking effect.
 Where a new version materially changes how we process personal information, Account holders will be asked to review and confirm the updated Policy in the Service.

-*[Legal review required — see 00-README before publishing.]*